HomeDing/homeding.github.io/examples/radio.md

 * menu element
 * value elements

+## Power supply

+I strongly propose to add a separate power source for the amplifier and the radio chip and not use the power from the Esp8266 board.
+The USB bus cannot provide much power and the *noise* on the USB power is usually bad for audio.

+You also risk to burn the Regulator on the ESP board.

+# Elements in use

 The elements that come with the example code are

 * radio element
 * TPA2016 element

 These elements also show how elements can be implemented together with the sketch and are extending the capablilites of the device without the need to include them into the library.

 ## Using a Rotary encoder